fw-amgaa/epay-mobile/README.md

 ## Join the community

-Join our community of developers creating universal apps.
+Join our community of developers creating universal apps for `theappmarket.io`.

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.